jpsca/jx/docs/content/assets.md

 ## How Asset Collection Works

-jx collects assets by walking the component tree:
+Jx collects assets by walking the component tree:

 1. Start with the root component you're rendering
 2. Collect its CSS and JS declarations